vbwanere/vbwanere/README.md

 - 🌱: Studied Mechanical Engineering at University of Pennsylvania.
 - 🤖: Passionate about Nanofabrication and Microelectronics Packaging.
-- 💻: Utlizing GitHub to be an efficent Mechanical Engineer who can exploit and leverage code for better.
+- 💻: Utlizing GitHub to be an efficent Mechanical Engineer who can leverage code for better.

 <h1 align="center">Let's connect!</h1>
 <Br>